Veoza vs HRT: Tracking Guide for Comparing Treatment Options

 If you're considering both treatments

-Before your clinician visit, track these baseline metrics:
+Before your physician visit, track these baseline metrics:

 • Hot flash frequency: Episodes per day/week